DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/age-groups-and-specialisms/early-years-teachers.md

 If you want to teach in a primary school, including in a reception class, or secondary school then you will need to achieve qualified teacher status (QTS).
 [Find out more about training to teach primary and secondary pupils](/train-to-be-a-teacher).

+If you're interested in exploring other opportunities to work with pre-school children, you can [find out more about a range of careers in early years education](https://earlyyearscareers.campaign.gov.uk/?utm_source=Website&utm_medium=GiT).

 ## What you need to become an early years teacher

 There are 2 ways to train to become an early years teacher, either as a postgraduate if you already have a degree, or as part of an undergraduate degree.